Worship services of the Church of Jesus Christ of Latter-day Saints

-Worship services of the Church of Jesus Christ of Latter-day Saints (LDS Church) include weekly services, held in meetinghouses on Sundays (or another day when local custom or law prohibits Sunday worship, such as in Israel), in geographically based religious units (called wards or branches).
+Worship services of the Church of Jesus Christ of Latter-day Saints (LDS Church) include weekly services held in meetinghouses on Sundays (or another day when local custom or law prohibits Sunday worship) in geographically based religious units (called wards or branches).
 Once per month, this weekly service is a fast and testimony meeting.
 Twice each year, the LDS Church holds a worldwide general conference.
-LDS Church adherents also worship in temples, which are open only to members in good standing.
+LDS Church adherents also worship in temples, available for worship and participation in ordinances performed there by those who hold a temple recommend.

 Weekly services

 In the LDS Church, congregations for Sunday services are grouped geographically, with larger (roughly 150 to 400 people) groups known as wards, and smaller (2 to about 150 people) ones, known as branches.
 The congregations gather in meetinghouses, also referred to as "chapels" or "stake centers," on property that is typically owned by the church.
 In some cases, rental property may be used as a meetinghouse.
 Although the building may sometimes be referred to as a "chapel," the room that is used as a chapel for religious services is actually only one component of the standard meetinghouse.

 All people, regardless of belief or standing in the church, are permitted to attend weekly meetings.
 The sacrament (similar to communion, the Lord's supper, or the eucharist in other churches) is offered weekly.
 Latter-day Saints also come together in meetinghouses for various activities throughout the week (except Mondays, which are reserved for Family Home Evening).
 The church maintains a meetinghouse locator to help members and visitors find meetinghouses and meeting times in their area.

 Unlike most religions, members are expected to attend the specific ward they reside in and are discouraged from choosing a different congregation that meets in a different place or at a more convenient time.
 There are some exceptions to this rule (see below), but for the most part members are discouraged from "shopping" for a different ward that is more convenient for them, or that has one where they might attend with friends or relatives, or that has a more likeable leader.

 While there is no formal dress requirement for Sunday meetings, women usually attend wearing skirts or dresses, and men wear suits or dress shirts and ties.